 Know that policy riders for contagious diseases do not apply.

-Your clients may think they’re covered for COVID-19 because they have an I&D benefit rider.
-Unfortunately, in most cases, the I&D rider will NOT provide protection for healthcare workers infected by COVID-19.
+Your clients may think they’re covered for a COVID-19 disability because they have a rider specifically for infectious or contagious diseases.
+But in most cases, the rider will not provide protection for healthcare workers infected by COVID-19.
 Here’s why:

-- The I&D rider is traditionally sold on LTD policies only, so the virus would have to still be present for at least 90 days while also causing a loss of income.
-This is not a likely scenario.
+- Riders for infectious or contagious diseases are traditionally sold only on LTD policies.
+Most coronavirus infections do not last long enough to trigger a transition from STD benefits to LTD benefits.
+For the rider to apply, the virus would have to still be present for at least 90 days while also causing a loss of income.
+This scenario is rare.

-- Many I&D riders specifically name HIV and Hepatitis C as the diseases the rider applies to.
-Check your clients’ policies to see if the definition allows for any life-threatening infectious and contagious disease, as categorized by the Centers for Disease Control and Prevention.
+- Riders normally specify the diseases that are covered and generally do not include COVID-19.
+You can check your clients’ policies to see if the definition allows for any life-threatening infectious and contagious disease, as categorized by the Centers for Disease Control and Prevention.